iterative/blog-tpi-jupyter/README.md

 Painlessly deploy an ML-ready Jupyter server and sync results with your favourite cloud compute provider.

+To get started, clone this repo, then in the repo directory run:

 ```sh
 terraform init --upgrade     # Setup local dependencies
 terrafrom apply              # Create cloud resources & upload "shared" workdir